MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-install-preview.md

 To install it, open the Windows Store and search for "Window Debugger Preview".

-Once the app is a located click to download and install it.
+Once the app is a located, click on it to download and install.

 ## Creating a portable copy of WinDbg Preview